-Plan Provision / Issue Point No Submitter Support / Oppose Summary of Decision Requested Reason / Comment Recommendation Reason for Recommendation National Policy Statement - Urban Development Capacity.
-And Any consequential amendments and such other additional or alternative relief as gives effect to the intent of this submission and is consistent with the interests of the Submitter. types in response to demand, adding greater competition and supply to the land and housing markets. the identified Future Development Areas as part of the Proposed Change.
+Plan Provision / Issue Point No Submitter Support / Oppose Summary of Decision Requested Reason / Comment Recommendation Reason for Recommendation and/or -which exceed the minimum targets in Table 6.1; and -are consistent with and give effect to the NPS-UD; and -amendments to Policy 6.3.11 Monitoring and Review, Policy 6.3.12 Future Development Areas; and -change the status of FDAs to Greenfield Areas, with no restrictions on the quantum or timing of development; and -the changes outlined below; and - -and/or in the case of resource consents, are of a minor nature (including zoning anomalies) and do not offend the overall strategic planning intent of the Chapter 6. applications lodged seeking urban rezoning since the NPS-UD was gazette in August 2020 - 13 to date in Selwyn District, in addition to a further 2 lodged prior to this; cumulatively capable of delivering 872 ha of further urban development (approximately 10 000 households).
+There is clearly strong 'pent up' demand for further housing and business land, unable to be progressed prior to this due to the very restrictive CRPS urban growth management 'regime'.
+A minimum targets approach will fail to deliver if the targets underestimate demand.
+The targets were prepared for Our Space 2018-2048 and are already out of date.
+They are also very sensitive to assumptions made regarding what is feasible development and to the methodology employed, as recognized and acknowledged by the Our Space Commissioners. assessment is sufficiently robust to guide the planning response promoted through this Proposed Change. and that sufficient development capacity is enabled through the identified Future Development Areas as part of the Proposed Change.
 We are cognisant of the functions of regional councils under section 30 (ba) and (gb) of the RMA that necessitate a policy approach that strikes a balance between the need to enable development capacity and the need to ensure development is appropriately integrated with the efficient and effective provision of infrastructure.
 Chapter 6 provides important planning certainty to landowners, developers and the wider community regarding future urban growth in Greater Christchurch.
 We consider this remains a key aspect of strategic planning in the sub-region and enables infrastructure providers to efficiently and effectively plan and programme infrastructure investment.
 The Proposed Change gives effect to the NPS-UD in part and to the extent that is reasonably practicable.
 Environment Canterbury is however currently formulating criteria (in response to the responsive planning policies of the NPS-UD Policy 8 and Part 3, subpart 2, clause 3.8) to determine what plan changes are considered significant in a Greater Christchurch and Canterbury context.
 Any changes necessary to respond to the responsive planning policies in the NPS-UD and consideration of any additional flexibilities to the planning framework will be addressed through future processes, including the full review of the CRPS.
-3.04 Housing Demand, PCCH6- 39.3 Singh, M Oppose No specific decision requested.
-Submitter attached their submission on the Proposed Selwyn District Plan.
-N/A This additional information is received and noted.
-Recommendations on the related